Escaping the Excel spreadsheet scheduling quagmire

 employee schedule functions all had to go on different Excel worksheets.

-When I showed Snap Schedule to management, they were immediately impressed.
+When I showed Snap Schedule software to management, they were immediately impressed.
 Two

 things hit them.
 The sensible screens told them it was modern software,